Child support in Sweden

 If you adopt a child alone or if you are a single woman who gave birth through artificial insemination, your child may be entitled to maintenance support (underhållsstöd).

 Maintenance support (underhållsstöd) is a fixed amount that Försäkringskassan pays every month to the parent with whom the child lives permanently.
 The amount depends on the child’s age.
-The amounts are SEK 1673 up until the month the child turns 11, SEK 1823 until the month the child turns 15, and SEK 2273 from then on.
+The amounts are SEK 1673 until the month in which the child turns 7, then SEK 1823 until the month the child turns 15, and SEK 2223 from then on.

 Försäkringskassan calculates how much the parent who does not live with the child must pay to Försäkringskassan.
-The amount depends on the parent’s income, but is never higher than the maintenance support (underhållsstödet).
+The amount depends on the parent’s income, but is never higher than the maintenance support (underhållsstödet) amount.

 If the parent is willing to pay the amount direct to the parent who lives with the child, Försäkringskassan can pay a supplementary allowance called a gap amount, so that the child receives the same amount as the child support (underhållsbidrag).